 It’s not that you “Built a complex multi-functional application that stores information about client needs, stores details, ratings and availability of providers, and allows for instant communication, scheduling and payment of services rendered.”
 But rather “We connect busy pet owners with available, vetted and local dog walkers to care for their pets when they cannot.”
 Think about the implications of your product, to more simply and succinctly define what it truly is.

 In Simon Sinek’s book “Start with Why,” we are introduced to the concept of the golden circle (see image above).
 “Why” is at the center and radiating out in concentric circles is “how” and then “what.”.
 Knowing your company’s “why” will help you to share with your audience the most compelling version of what you do.
 To figure it out, start with defining your “what.”
 What are the basic actions you and your team do?
 Who are the players?
 Who provides what to whom?
 When?
 Then move out to how.
 How is it all coordinated or organized?
 What is it that you bring to this business that enables it to run?
 How are your goals achieved?
 Then finally to why.
 Why are you doing what you are doing?
 Why do your customers buy what you have?
 What will the world look like after your business has succeeded?

 Knowing your true and most elementary “why” will help you and your company succeed in the long run.
 Letting this exercise inform how you define what your company does, will enable you to connect more deeply with your audience and improve their understanding of your company.

-For more information on what your pitch deck should cover, visit the full Pitch Deck Content Series.
+For more information on what your pitch deck should cover and to tell your company story, visit the full Pitch Deck Content Series.